 The allowance for obsolete stock assessment requires a degree of estimation and judgement.
 The level of the allowance is assessed by taking into account the recent sales experience, the ageing of inventories and other factors that affect inventory obsolescence.
-The Directors believe that an allowance for obsolete stock of \$3,202,700 (2019: \$1,310,100) is reasonable and that all other inventories are carried at their realisable values as at the end of the financial year.
+The Directors believe that an allowance for obsolete stock of \$2,089,177 (2021: \$1,967,304) is reasonable and that all other inventories are carried at their realisable values as at the end of the financial year.

-Key estimates - revenue
+Key estimates - deferred taxes